Hailee-He/lab1/lab-3/README.md

 Overview

-A tiny 2D platformer.
 Collect 8 gems and touch the flag to level up.
 On the way you face slimes, spikes, and falling rocks; a medkit can heal you.
 The project demonstrates Health, Damage, and Respawn systems with clear feedback.

 Controls